AP freelancer among 5 journalists killed in Israeli strikes on Gaza hospital, health officials say

 The Israel-Hamas war has been one of the bloodiest conflicts for media workers, with 189 Palestinian journalists killed by Israeli fire in Gaza in the 22-month conflict, according to the Committee to Protect Journalists.
 Comparatively, 18 journalists have been killed so far in Russia’s war in Ukraine, according to the CPJ.

-Many of the journalists working in Gaza are facing the same struggles to find food, for themselves and their families, as the people they are covering.
-Dagga's 13-year-old son was evacuated from Gaza earlier in the war and she herself was displaced multiple times due to the fighting.
+Many journalists working in Gaza face the same struggles to find food, for themselves and their families, as the people they cover.
+Dagga's 13-year-old son was evacuated from Gaza earlier in the war and she herself was displaced multiple times.

 Reuters reported that its contractor cameraman Hussam al-Masri and Moaz Abu Taha, a freelancer who worked occasionally for the organization, were killed.
 The agency's contractor photographer Hatem Khaled was wounded.